A Beginner’s Guide to Choosing and Buying a Domain Name

 For example www.pick-a-trade-and-location.com (www.locksmith-new-york.com).

 You have to decide whether you like the idea of hyphens in your domain name.
-Personally, I used to prefer the idea of choosing a .net instead, but as you can see from my domain, I’ve changed my mind!
+Personally, I used to prefer the idea of choosing a .net instead, but now I’m not so sure.

 Also, it hasn’t done digital-photography-school.com any harm.

 Should you use numbers in your domain name?

 Some people have issues with numbers in domain names.
 Again, personally, I’m not very keen on them, but I do understand why people use them.

 As it becomes harder to buy good quality domain names, the likelihood of domains including numbers becoming popular, increases.